 Lazy Daisy

-Bring the needle out at the base of the petal or leaf and hold thread down with your thumb.
+Bring the needle out at the base of the petal or leaf and hold the thread down with your thumb.

 Insert the needle again at the base and pull out at the tip, keeping the thread below the needle.